kehman18/alx-system_engineering-devops/0x00-shell_basics/README.md

-this is to move to the parent directory
+listing all files with special chars as well as in parent directory